Kroger-Technology/Snow-Globe/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.kroger.oss/snow-globe/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.kroger.oss/snow-globe) [![Build Status Image](https://circleci.com/gh/Kroger-Technology/Snow-Globe.svg?style=shield&circe-token=bb34e5439f189eb33ad7591f59f768bd257aa0b8)](https://circleci.com/gh/Kroger-Technology/Snow-Globe) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A end to end testing framework that will simulate your upstream servers and help verify that Nginx properly routes all of your calls.
-It verifies that your configuration decorates the request to the upstream servers and the responses back work as expected.
+A end to end testing framework for Nginx that will test your configuration.
+Every test involves verifying that a request will correctly flow through Nginx, to an upstream cluster and properly handles the response.

-We move beyond the "-t" option to validate the configuration.
-This framework builds an isolated environment of upstream servers and then sends a request into the NGINX instance.
-This "magic" is done by parsing the configuration, dynamically building an upstream file, and with the power of Docker Compose, simulating an actual flow through your NGINX configuration.
+This is done by parsing the configuration, dynamically building an upstream file, and with Docker starts up Nginx with the configuration and verifies an actual request/response flow.

 ## How To Use Snow-Globe